Duet3D/wiki-content/User_manual/Troubleshooting/WiFi_troubleshooting.md

 * You can manually reset the wifi module if you have console access via USB, or a PanelDue.
 Send `M552 S0`, to disable networking, followed by `M552 S1` to enable networking.
 * Consider running the Duet WiFi in access point mode.
 This way the Duet creates a network which you can join from your wireless enabled device, (eg, PC, tablet, phone, etc.) and connect to the DWC to perform further configuration.
 See [M589](/User_manual/Reference/Gcodes/M589).
 * If you are completely unable to connect, you can remove the SD card and edit the config.g files so that the network setup commands are run at startup.

+# WiFi scan

+If your Duet board is running RRF 3.5 or later with WiFi firmware 2.0 or later (send M122 to check), you can run a WiFi network scan with [M587.1](/User_manual/Reference/Gcodes/M587_1).
+It's best to connect via a serial terminal (eg YAT) via USB, as during the scan, any existing WiFi connection will be lost until the scan is complete.
+The scan should only take a couple of seconds to complete, and then send [M587.2](/User_manual/Reference/Gcodes/M587_2) to see the results.
+This will show the WiFi networks that the Duet can see.

 # How to improve RSSI